 Workers for Warriors understands the importance of veterans finding meaningful employment, and flagging is a great option for those looking to transition into the workforce.

-The Duties of a Flagger
+Flagger Responsibilities and the Duties of a Flagger

 A traffic control flagger controls vehicle traffic flow around construction sites, parking lots, special events, etc. Their primary focuses include: